jadupl2/jadupl2.github.io/_posts/2021-05-24-sadm-backup.md

 ### The Backup List
-The directories and files you specify in the "Backup List (Files & Dir.)" text-area are written to a file called the "backup list" ($SADMIN/cfg/.backup_list.txt).
-If the backup list file is not present when the script is started, the default backup list file ($SADMIN/cfg/.backup_list.txt) is use as a starting backup list.
+The directories and files you specify in the "Backup List (Files & Dir.)" text-area are written to a file called the "backup list" ($SADMIN/cfg/backup_list.txt).
+If the backup list file is not present when the script is started, a default backup list file ($SADMIN/cfg/.backup_list.txt) is use as a starting backup list.
 Specify the full path for each directories and files you want to backup.
-For every directory (or file) specified in the backup list, a backup file will be produced.
-For example, if you specify '/home' and '/etc' in the backup list, two backup files will be produced, one file the 'home' directory and one for the 'etc' directory (See directory structure below).
+For every directory (or file) specified in the backup list, a backup file will be produced along with a log of the backup.
+For example, if you specify '/home' and '/etc' in the backup list, four backup files will be produced, one file the 'home' directory and one for the 'etc' directory and each of them will have a log (See directory structure below).
+The log can be viewed in case of error or if you are not sure of what is in the backup file.
-When you modify the backup list for a system it is written locally to a temporary file "$SADMIN/www/dat/HOSTNAME/cfg/backup_list.tmp" and it's transferred to the proper system the next time "[sadm_fetch_client.sh]({% post_url 2021-03-16-sadm-fetch-client %})" script is run, so your change could take up to 5 minutes to get to the proper system.
+When you modify the backup list for a system it is written locally to a temporary file "$SADMIN/www/dat/HOSTNAME/cfg/backup_list.tmp" and it's transferred to the proper system the next time "[sadm_fetch_client.sh]({% post_url 2021-03-16-sadm-fetch-client %})" script is run, so your change could not take up to 5 minutes to get to the proper system.
 {: .text-justify}
 ![Daily Backup List](/assets/img/sadm_backup/sadm_backup_backup_list.png){: .align-center}

-Directories and files specified in the backup list and that cannot be found during backup execution are skipped and identified as such in the log file and are not consider as an error.
+Directories and files specified in the backup list that cannot be found during backup execution are skipped and identified as such in the log file and are not consider as an error, but as warning.
 This give you the flexibility to use the same backup_list.txt file across multiple servers.
 {: .text-justify}
 ![Backup Dir Not Found](/assets/img/sadm_backup/sadm_backup_notfound.png){: .align-center}

 ### The Exclude List
-The directories and files you specify in the "Exclude List" text-area are written to a file called the backup exclude file ($SADMIN/cfg/backup_exclude.txt) and are ignored by the backup.
+The directories and files you specify in the "Exclude List" text-area are written to a file called the backup exclude file ($SADMIN/cfg/backup_exclude.txt) and are excluded from the backup.
 If the backup exclude file is not present when the script is started, the default exclude file ($SADMIN/cfg/.backup_exclude.txt) is use as the exclude list.
+Notice, that lines from file are read verbatim.
+One of the frequent errors is leaving some extra whitespace after a file name, which is difficult to catch using text editors.
+However, empty lines are OK.
+Trailing slashes at the end of excluded folders will cause tar to not exclude those folders at all.
+{: .text-justify}

+**Please note:**
-Please note that before issuing the "tar" command, the script do a "cd" in the directory to backup.
-So the backup content can be restore in a directory of your choice.
-So when specifying a file or a directory remember to include "./" in front of it (except for file extension like *.iso).
+Before starting the backup (tar command), the script do a "cd /" to be positioned at the root of the system.
+The directory or file specified are prefixed by './', so the backup content can be restore in a directory of your choice.
+ {: .notice--info}

 When you modify the backup exclude list for a system it is written to a local temporary file "$SADMIN/www/dat/HOSTNAME/cfg/backup_exclude.tmp" and it's transferred to the proper system the next time "[sadm_fetch_client.sh]({% post_url 2021-03-16-sadm-fetch-client %})" script is run, so your